 Best Real Estate CRM Alternatives for Investors Who Actually Want to Close Deals

-You spent two weeks setting up your CRM.
-Custom fields.
-Pipeline stages.
-Tags for every lead source.
-Automated status changes.
-Color-coded labels.
+Your CRM is a filing cabinet, not a closer.
+You spent two weeks setting up custom fields, pipeline stages, tags for every lead source, automated status changes, and color-coded labels.
 The whole system organized, documented, and ready to go.

 Six months later, you have 1,400 leads in the database.
 You can sort them by source, date, status, and zip code.
 You can pull a report showing exactly how many leads came in last Tuesday.